Go Back Go Back

 “She used to be a very good girl but this changed when she started hanging out with a wrong crowd at school,” said Ms. Kumwenda

-Every time Jacqueline returned home, she refused to disclose where she had gone.
+Every time Jacqueline returned home, she refuse to disclose where she had gone.
 Ms. Kumwenda later learnt that her daughter was in love with a boy from the other village.
 That’s where she would go when she ran away from home.

 “When I knew where she was going, I reported the boy to the police,” she said, adding, “But they told me that he was also still a minor.
 All they could do was to counsel him and Jacqueline.”